What Are Order Codes?

 Multi-Location Considerations

-- Use prefixes - Add location codes (e.g., “NYC-”, “LON-”) to distinguish orders
+For brands with multiple locations:- Use prefixes - Add location codes (e.g., “NYC-”, “LON-”) to distinguish orders

 - Separate sequences - Each location maintains its own sequence